Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 Individual Review

 Claimants who desire a larger settlement than the expedited review can provide or who have had their expedited review rejected can opt for an individual review.
-For an individual review, trustees look at detailed information regarding the claim, including the following:

 • Evidence of the company’s involvement in claimant’s injuries